By Jacob Jackson on January 1, 2023 (Updated July 1, 2023)

 Finally, Bun’s bundler helps provide an easy solution for bundling on the web (and the server if you really want to).
-The bundling is pretty standard and does not support some of the more advanced bundling features like tree shaking, but Bun’s team is making progress on making it a more feature rich bundler.
+The bundling is pretty standard and does not have a complete feature set yet, but Bun’s team is making progress on making it a more feature rich bundler.

 Remix is a React framework that is trying to change the status quo for frameworks.
 Built by the creators of React Router, Remix promises to bring better performance, modern web standards, and better routing/loading strategies to web development.